Master of Science in Occupational Therapy Programs (MSOT)

 - An individual interview with a faculty member

 All eligible candidates will be invited to take part in the interview and writing exercise.
 Phase II is typically conducted in late February to mid-March; all candidates are notified of the admission decisions by late March or early April.

 Many students who are admitted to the program are psychology majors.
 However, we have students who have degrees in behavioral sciences, health sciences, sociology, social work, anthropology, therapeutic recreation, and kinesiology.
-These are all excellent degrees, which provide a solid background for occupational therapy.
+These are all excellent degrees that provide a solid background for occupational therapy.
 As long as the prerequisite courses are completed, the undergraduate degree may be in any field.
 We have had students with business, art, and information technology degrees, to name a few others.

 The Prerequisite GPA Calculation Form details the prerequisite course requirements for the program and allows you to document your progress.

-Once you get to the web page:
+Once you get to the webpage:

 - Select a college or university